-Once enrolled, Baylor graduate students who are interested in a career focused on translating biomedical discoveries into molecular medicine advances may apply to the Clinical Translational Research Certificate of Added Qualification (CTR-CAQ) program to begin in their second or third year of graduate school.
+Baylor graduate students in their first or second year who are interested in a career focused on translating biomedical discoveries into molecular medicine advances are invited to apply for the Clinical Translational Research Certificate of Added Qualification (CTR-CAQ) program.
 Participants will acquire the foundational knowledge and professional skills necessary for effective leaders of translational research teams.